-If you’re looking for other French-inspired recipes, please see my Tomato Salad, my French Yogurt Cake with Almonds, and my Caprese Crepes recipe.
-If you’re looking for more healthy and delicious lunch ideas, don’t miss my Classic Nicoise Salad and my Spinach Frittata with Mushrooms and Feta.
+If you're looking for other French-inspired recipes, please see my Tomato Salad, my French Yogurt Cake with Almonds, my Caprese Crepes, and my Tomatoes Provencal recipe.
+If you're looking for more healthy and delicious lunch ideas, don't miss my Classic Nicoise Salad and my Spinach Frittata with Mushrooms and Feta.

 - 1 lb green beans

 - 3 T. olive oil

 - 4 oz log of fresh goat cheese

 - 1/2 T. olive oil